 Director Walter Hill initially wanted Pryor to take the part of the black jailbird who buddies up with Nick Nolte’s racist, white San Francisco cop Jack Cates in 48 Hrs.
 Fortunately Pryor’s unavailability gave Murphy his chance and the Hollywood firmament instantly became a brighter, bolder place.

 From the moment we hear Murphy, before we see him, joyfully singing The Police’s ‘Roxanne’ at top volume from his prison cell, it’s clear we’re in for some fun.
 And so it goes.
 At the heart of this immensely quotable film is the Murphy/Nolte relationship.
 Their interaction is a riot of insults, tension and pulled guns, while the duo’s inevitable fistfight is just the right combination of brutality and hilarity, only just bettered by the film’s standout scene, in which Murphy causes havoc in a redneck bar before dominating its patrons.
-The latter scene perfectly epitomises Murphy’s overall performance: it’s funny, profane and absolutely takes no prisoners.
+The latter scene perfectly epitomises Murphy’s overall performance: it’s funny, it’s profane and it absolutely takes no prisoners.

 With a winning formula quickly established, it was clear that Trading Places would become a sophomore hit for Murphy when it landed at the US box office in June 1983.
-Murphy again co-leads alongside a self-regarding white male (Dan Ackroyd, brilliantly smug) who becomes his friend, and once again there’s winning chemistry and much amusement to be had with the friction between the pair.
+Murphy again co-leads alongside a self-regarding white male (Dan Aykroyd, brilliantly smug) who becomes his friend, and once again there’s winning chemistry and much amusement to be had with the friction between the pair.
 If the film’s blacking up, gratuitous female nudity and occasionally homophobic dialogue date proceedings somewhat, there doesn’t appear to be malice in John Landis’s hilarious reworking of The Prince and the Pauper – even if it does look sketchy by modern standards.
 Sharing the screen with a host of greats, including Denholm Elliott and Jamie Lee Curtis, Murphy’s performance, which includes a fine prison cell karate scene and perhaps the best look-to-camera in 80s cinema, was Golden Globe-nominated.

 Trading Places would become the fourth biggest grossing film of 1983, but Murphy would also make waves on the small screen for HBO.
-His Delirious standup show received widespread public and critical acclaim when it screened in August, while its LP release won the best comedy album prize at the following year’s Grammy Awards.
+His Delirious standup show received widespread public and critical acclaim when it screened in August, while its LP release won the Best Comedy Album prize at the following year’s Grammy Awards.
 Murphy holds nothing back, with people of all genders, races and sexualities coming in for harsh treatment.
 As with his comedic progenitor Pryor, no one is safe.

 Mid-decade perfection and more